 For Valentine’s Day we asked 11 famous friends to share their magical proposal moments with us.
 We found out Jessi Cruickshank said yes to her husband Evan on Christmas day in front of her entire family.
-That Ben Mulroney popped the question to wife Jessica over a cheeseburger and fries at a favourite resto.
 The Style Guys’ Aly Velji was surprised with an incredible sunset proposal in Santorini by husband Jason.
 Everyone loves romance, and all the engagement stories that follow are the most fun, funny and fabulous moments.

 “My husband and I went on our first date in 2006, at a little restaurant in the lower east side of Manhattan.
 Six years later, he made elaborate plans to propose to me just before Christmas, at that very same little restaurant.
 He had the ring, the reservation, the permission from my parents and the plan to meet me in New York City after I wrapped shooting in Toronto.
 He was ready.
 Except the day before… I cancelled.
 ‘I’m swamped at work honey, I’m so sorry—can we just skip the New York trip and meet at my parents house for Christmas?’
 Not wanting to spoil the surprise, he moved to plan B. A proposal on Christmas day, in front of my entire family.
 I was still completely oblivious and rolled out of bed in yellow polka dot pajamas, an oversized sweatshirt, and my hair in a messy side ponytail.
 ‘Don’t you want to change?’ he asked casually around noon, the ring burning a hole in his pocket.
 ‘Evan,’ I said ‘it’s CHRISTMAS.
 I am staying in my pajamas all day.’
 ‘Maybe just… a shower?’ he implored.
 ‘Nope!’
 I shrugged, wiping cookie crumbs onto my dirty sweater.
 He must REALLY love me because he proposed to me anyways.
 He said beautiful things, then got down on one knee in front of my clapping, weeping family.
 We hugged, we kissed, I said a euphoric YES and then…BUT WHY DIDN’T YOU TELL ME TO CHANGE!!!??”—Jessi Cruickshank, television personality